iton0/maxx-wp-automator/CONTRIBUTING.md

 # Contributing to maxx-wp-automator

 First off, thank you for considering contributing to **maxx-wp-automator**!
-It’s people like you that make the open-source community such an amazing place to learn, inspire, and create.
+This project aims to maintain high standards for DevOps automation, and your help is vital.

-## 🛠️ Development Setup
+## Development Setup

-Since this project uses a specific **Python 3.14+** environment and **Docker**, please follow these steps to set up your local development environment:
+This project requires **Python 3.14**, **Docker**, and the **uv** package manager.
+We use a strictly isolated environment to ensure binary builds are consistent.

-1. **Fork the Repository** on GitHub.
+1. **Fork and Clone:**
-2. **Clone your Fork:**
 ```bash
 git clone https://github.com/your-username/maxx-wp-automator.git
 cd maxx-wp-automator